hack4faith/read-to-see/README.md

 1. **Exodus** - *Seeing* slaves become a nation through which God provides the historic, religious and prophetic context to bring Jesus into the world.
 1. **Hebrews** - *Seeing* the Old Testament in light of the majesty of Jesus - Jesus was/is the agent of God's Master Plan.

 ***Receiving encouragement*** from those who walked with and knew Jesus before and after His death and resurrection and went on to live a faith-filled life for Him.
-Here we see what was important enough for each of these to be writing about at the end of their life -- this encourages our faith-life and shapes how we see ourself influencing the present.
+Here we see what was important enough for each of these to be writing about at the end of their life -- this encourages our faith-life and shapes how we see ourselves influencing the present.
 1. **1 John** - *Seeing* yourself immersed in the love of God.
 1. **1 Peter** - *Seeing* yourself content with your integrity firmly rooted in Christ.
 1. **2 Peter** - *Seeing* yourself mature, fully complete in God, able to endure all things.